necopinus/dotfiles/README.md

 1. Set up new per-device SSH/GPG keys.

-2. Clone repo and run the first stage configuration.
+2. Clone repo and run the configuration script.
 The system will be rebooted when this is done.

 	```bash